Josh-IE/mail-dir/README.md

 #Assumptions
 Debug is turned ON on purpose.
 This is to enable Django handle static files (css) for the app.
 In a production scenario, the web server (Apache, Nginx) will be made to take care of that.
 With debug turned on, the 404 error page maks use of the default Django template
-Duplicate records are allowed to be inserted into the database The records on list page appears in descending order
+Duplicate records are allowed to be inserted into the database The records on the list page appears in descending order